TestardR/bulk_payment_service/docs/README.md

 # Interview exercise - Backend Banking

-At Qonto, we have a wide variety of customers.
+We have a wide variety of customers.
 Some of them are big organizations that need to perform a large number of transfers.
 For example, paying the salaries of hundreds of employees at the end of the month.

 Performing those transfers one by one would be painful and time consuming for our customers, and for that reason we allow them to perform transfers _in bulk_.

-Your mission, should you choose to accept it, is to write a web service to receive bulk transfer requests from a single Qonto account and:
+Your mission, should you choose to accept it, is to write a web service to receive bulk transfer requests from a single account and:
-1. Verify the validity of the request: whether the Qonto customer has enough funds for all the transfers in the request.
+1. Verify the validity of the request: whether the customer has enough funds for all the transfers in the request.
 If the customer does not have enough funds, the entire request should be denied;
 2. If the request must be denied, return a 422 HTTP response;
 3. Otherwise, add the transfers to the database, update the customer's balance, and return a 201 HTTP response.